Reports to: Assistant Athletics Director for Sports Medicine

-- Attend an annual convention to keep up-to-date with current standards and advances in athletic training, and to meet with vendors to facilitate the purchasing process (paid by university).
+- Attend an annual convention to keep up-to-date with current standards and advances in athletic training, to obtain required CEUs, and to meet with vendors to facilitate the purchasing process.

-- Communicate clearly and timely with athletic department personnel, student-athletes and team physicians through Microsoft Outlook on laptop and phone.
+- Communicates clearly and timely with athletic department personnel, student-athletes, and team physicians through Microsoft Outlook on laptop and phone.

 - Maintain continuing education units required by the NATA.

 - Comply with NCAA medical regulations and PacWest Athletic Trainers’ Handbook, including but not limited to, caring for visiting teams.

 - Assist in the development and oversight of a confidential system that maintains medical records and accurate injury/illness reports of all injuries/illnesses.
 Maintain an individual chart of records for each student-athlete.
 Such charts will include physical paperwork, insurance, and emergency contact information, injury reports, treatment records, physician reports, and clearances.
 This also includes the use of injury tracking software for the purpose of injury recording, maintaining, progress notes, and coaches’ reports, compiling statistics and producing year-end reports.

 - Assist in coordinating or designating staff to schedule appropriate coverage for all home events and tournaments including Certified Athletic Trainers, Athletic Training Students, Team Physicians, and EMS when necessary.

 - Assist in designation and coordination of Team Physicians who are responsible for clinical visits to FPU, on call status, free consultations, and physical therapy.

 - Meet with each team as assigned regarding athletic insurance policies, SMC rules and procedures, collection of emergency and physical information, and answer questions regarding health care at FPU.